 Every year the AYHC supports leadership development at the regional level through the funding of grants.
 Since its inception, the AYHC grants program has helped supplement valuable youth and youth leader activities throughout the United States.
 AYHC offers one grant cycle per year.
 Applications for funding are due in October of the year prior to the prospective event.

 Applications must be received in the AYHC office no later than October 15 of the current year.
 AYHC only has one grant cycle each year so the grants submitted by October 15 should be for projects after October 15 of the application year.
+(2022 Deadline is Monday, October 17 due to the 15th falling on a weekend)

 About The American Youth Horse Council Grant Program